San Francisco Bay Ferry: Vallejo

 Commuter service to Vallejo began in September 1986.
-It operated by Red & White Fleet without subsidy, though Vallejo funded the simultaneously-opened ferry terminal.
+It operated by Red & White Fleet without subsidy, though Vallejo funded the simultaneously opened ferry terminal.
 The company lost money on the commuter service; in October 1988, the city began subsidizing service.
 The passage of Regional Measure 1 the next month provided additional funding.
 After the 1989 earthquake, service was temporarily increased using three ferries rented from the Washington State Ferries system.
 The 1990 passage of Proposition 116 provided $10 million for the purchase of new vessels, with an additional $17 million from the 1991 Intermodal Surface Transportation Efficiency Act.
 A new vessel (MV Jet Cat Express) and a new operator (Blue & Gold Fleet) began operations on July 1, 1994.
 Two high-speed catamarans (MV Intintoli and MV Mare Island) were put into service in May 1997 under a new Baylink brand.
 The MV Solano was added in 2004, allowing an increase from 11 to 15 daily round trips.
-This link is part of the Western Express Bicycle Route.
+This link is part of the Western Express Bicycle Route, and is also part of US Bike Route 50.

 Emergency service

 In the days and weeks following the 1989 Loma Prieta earthquake, ferry service was hastily restored between San Francisco and the East Bay while the San Francisco–Oakland Bay Bridge was closed for repairs.
-After the Bay Bridge reopened in November 1989, service between Jack London Square, Main Street Alameda, and the San Francisco Ferry Building was maintained as the Alameda/Oakland Ferry, managed by the City of Alameda and operated by Red & White Fleet with subsidies from local governments and Caltrans.
+After the Bay Bridge reopened in November 1989, service between Jack London Square, Main Street Alameda, and the San Francisco Ferry Building was maintained as the Alameda/Oakland Ferry, managed by the City of Alameda and operated by Red & White Fleet with funding from local governments and Caltrans.

 In March 1992, Alameda Harbor Bay Ferry service was begun between Harbor Bay ferry terminal on Bay Farm Island and the San Francisco Ferry Building.
 It was initially funded by Harbor Bay Isle Associates, the master real estate developer of the Harbor Bay development.

 The popularity of the revived ferries and the need for a robust ferry system in the event that the region's roads and tunnels become impassable in an emergency ultimately led to the creation of the San Francisco Bay Ferry system.
 The San Francisco Bay Area Water Emergency Transportation Authority (WETA) is a government entity created by the California state legislature in 2007 by Senate Bill 976.
-The organization is a successor to the San Francisco Bay Water Transit Authority (WTA), which the legislature established in 1999.
+The organization is a successor to the San Francisco Bay Water Transit Authority (WTA), which the legislature established in 1999 with Senate Bill 428.